theoromeo/NextPage-Parser/readme.md

 ### View Types
 Views are elements that display information to a client in a certain layout.

-- basic - Contains a title, description and icon.
+- basic - Contains a title, description, and icon.
 - article - Contains a `basic view` + 1 to 3 paragraphs.
-- image - Contains a `basic view` + and 1 image.
+- image - Contains a `basic view` + 1 image.
 - image.grid - Contains a `basic view` + 2 to 6 images.

 #### Properties defined in head
-NP attributes defined in head follow the structure `name="np-{property}" content="{value}"`
+NP attributes defined in the head follow the structure `name="np-{property}" content="{value}"`

 Example for defining a global/fallback `title` in head
 ```html